 So you already know that Dolphin is the best GameCube emulator around and want to play GameCube games on your PC, but do not know where to start?
-In this guide, I take you through Dolphin emulator GameCube setup and can have you playing GameCube games in minutes.
+In this guide, I take you through GameCube emulator setup and you will be playing GameCube games in minutes with Dolphin.

 There are few things you’ll want to have in place before you proceed:

 - A PC which ‘more or less’ meets the minimum requirements detailed on the Dolphin website (It is best to evaluate your own machine by testing how well Dolphin works for you) – Check out the FAQs on the Dolphin site for all the details around system requirements if you wish to read more – https://dolphin-emu.org/docs/faq/#which-cpu-should-i-use.

 - A 64-bit installation of Windows 7 (SP1) upwards as your OS.
 Older versions of Dolphin will work on 32-bit installations of Windows.